 • Smart Location isn't always the fastest

-2. CyberGhost — Beginner-Friendly Apps to Easily Connect and Start Using Your China IP Address
+2. CyberGhost — Beginner-Friendly VPN to Easily Get a China IP

 Editor's Note: Transparency is one of our core values at vpnMentor, so you should know we are in the same ownership group as CyberGhost VPN.
 However, this does not affect our review process.